• Home

 Do's

-• Plastic bottles & bottle caps (e.g., water bottles, soda bottles)
+• Plastic bottles & bottle caps without deposit (e.g., shampoo bottles, sauce bottles)

 • Plastic food containers (e.g., yogurt cups)